junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 - *Alison* is access to the tailor.
 - *Euron* is access to both showing the map for map completion rewards and accessory craft.
 - *Austin* is access to rewards for finding discoveries.
-- *Little Paro* doesn't count toward overall village numbers.
-In the original game Shoebill and Master Kong didn't either but I used some of the extra Castaway allocations to make them count.
-However I was one short to make Paro count and Paro is a small bird so it honestly makes sense he wouldn't be help moving large objects.
 - *Octus Overlook* is open from the start of the game and if it can be reached then it can be entered, only Selection Sphere access is tied to the goal.
 - The vanilla *Licht* check leads to the whole sequence that ends in the Kiergaard boss fight.
 Defeating Kiergaard gives the player the vanilla Quina joining event check.
 - Defeating *Avalodragil* normally triggers the events that have the vanilla Dogi and Paro joining events along with the Fishing Rod check.
 These are rewarded after the boss fight instead.
 Normally Barbaros would join here too but his join event was moved to after the end of Waterdrop Cave for balance reasons (There would have been no reason to fight the boss otherwise).